Why You Need The"Stress Management Through Yoga"

 Yogasana (yoga poses)

-While I am writing above two methods separately, they are a part of the same discipline, The Yoga.
+While the above two methods are explained separately, they are the part of the same discipline- The Yoga.
 Explaining their significance, how to do and their benefits separately will keep the things clear and easy to manage in your daily practice for a stress-free life.

 Also, performing both of them in one go may need you to find massive time management system and causing another kind of stress.
 Pause!
-You are here for the stress management, not the stress enhancement!!
+You are here for stress management, not enhancement!!